 The payee banker provides the memo and the dishonoured cheque to the payee.
-The payee has an option to resubmit the cheque within three months of the date specified on the cheque after fulfilling the reason for the dishonour of cheque.
+The payee has an option to resubmit the cheque within three months of the date specified on the cheque after fulfilling the reason for the dishonour of the cheque.

-Moreover, the payee has to give a notice to the drawer within 30 days from the date of receiving “Cheque Return Memo” from the bank.
+Moreover, the payee has to give notice to the drawer within 30 days from the date of receiving the “Cheque Return Memo” from the bank.
 The notice should state that the cheque amount will be paid to the payee within 15 days from the date of receipt of the notice by the drawer.

 However, if the drawer fails to make a fresh payment within 30 days of receiving the notice, the payee has the right to conduct a legal proceeding against the defaulter as per Section 138 of the Negotiable Instruments Act.